IBMDecisionOptimization/DOforWMLwithJava/README.md

 The main classes are:
 * [`Connector`](src/main/java/com/ibm/ml/ilog/Connector.java) which provides an interface to handle the WML endpoints.
-* [`COSConnector`](src/main/java/com/ibm/ml/ilog/COSConnector.java) which provides an interface to help handle the IBM Cloud Object Storage that is used in Cloud Pak for Data public.
 * [`Job`](src/main/java/com/ibm/ml/ilog/Job.java) which provides an interface to handle a WML job and its inputs/outputs.
 * [`Credentials`](src/main/java/com/ibm/ml/ilog/Credentials.java) which provides a helper to handle WML and the platform credentials.